mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

   `Unified Test Format specification <https://github.com/mongodb/specifications/blob/master/source/unified-test-format/unified-test-format.rst>`_.

-  The workload SHOULD use the ``loop`` unified test format operation to define the server operations to execute during maintenance.
-There SHOULD be exactly one ``loop`` operation per scenario, and it SHOULD be the last operation in the scenario.
+  The workload SHOULD use the ``loop`` unified test format operation to define the MongoDB operations to execute during maintenance.
+There MUST be exactly one ``loop`` operation per scenario, and it SHOULD be the last operation in the scenario.
 The scenario SHOULD use ``storeErrorsAsEntity``, ``storeFailuresAsEntity``, ``storeSuccesesAsEntity``